Rosemont Theatre: Events

 Scorpions concluded the US leg of their Get Your Sting and Blackout World Tour here on August 21, 2010, with surprise guest appearances by former guitarist of Scorpions and UFO, Michael Schenker, younger brother of Scorpions guitarist Rudolf Schenker, during "Another Piece of Meat" and Carmine Appice, during "No One Like You".
 The answer-and-question game show Jeopardy! held their annual College Championship there in May 1999.
-Oasis (band) played the venue in 1998, 2005, and 2008.
+Oasis played the venue in 1998, 2005, and 2008.

 In 2001, Barney's 4th live show "Barney's Musical Castle" was taped at this place.
 It was the venue for the annual WWE Hall of Fame induction ceremony on April 1, 2006.

-Various K-pop artists including 2PM, BTS, Exo, TXT, Itzy, (G)I-dle, Aespa, STAYC, etc. have performed at the venue.
+Various K-pop artists — including 2PM, BTS, Exo, TXT, Itzy, (G)I-dle, Aespa and STAYC — have performed at the venue.

 On June 6, 2025, Philippine pop group BINI performed in the arena as part of the Biniverse World Tour 2025.